 - Chills

-- Bruising around the needled area
+- Bruising around the needle area

 Risks and Complications of Blood Transfusion

-Those candidates who successfully pass the blood donor requirement can donate the blood.
+Those candidates who successfully pass the blood donor requirement can donate blood.
 Once the blood donation is done the donated blood is tested in the lab for further completion.
-If the lab technicians find the donated blood is not safe then it is thrown away.
+If the lab technicians find the donated blood is not safe, then it is thrown away.
+Even with safety measurements and precautions, there are still chances that certain conditions can be undetected.
+For instance, your chances of getting certain diseases from a transfusion are:

-- HIV ( Human immunodeficiency virus)
+- HIV (Human immunodeficiency virus)

 - Hepatitis C